gwensw/flashcards-js/README.md

 Only returns cards whose difficulty are between the optional _min_ and _max_ integers.
 If only _min_ is given, return any cards from _min_ to 10.

-Returns _false_ if no cards are left in the deck (matching the criteria)
+Returns _false_ if no cards are left in the deck which match the criteria.

 ### flashcards.checkAnswer(_attempt_)
 Accepts an attempt (string) for the current card, and checks it against the card's possible correct answers.
 If incorrect, card's difficulty will increase +1 (up to a limit of 10).
 If correct, card's difficulty will decrease -1 (down to a limit of 0).